#WC2018: Fraudsters scam Nigerians with Russia World Cup passes

 Other Nigerians however found themselves stranded in Russia after fraudulent "agents" who booked return flights for them then cancelled the bookings to get a refund.

-A group of about a dozen Nigerians waiting at Moscow's Vnukovo airport on Tuesday told AFP they had been sleeping there for days.
+One group of about a dozen Nigerians spent days sleeping at Moscow's Vnukovo airport.

-Some of them said they paid more than a million naira each to an agent for a package including flights, match tickets and a fan ID.
+Some of them told AFP they paid more than a million naira each to an agent for a package including flights, match tickets and a fan ID.

 "We've been sleeping on the floor like fools.
 We've got no place to go," said Alonge Ademola, 35, a cement dealer from Lagos.